Who teaches classes?

 What should I wear to class?

 Comfortable loose fitting clothes, including sportswear, sweat clothes, shorts, t-shirts, sneakers, tennis shoes.
 The facility prefers you bring "inside only" footwear or take class barefoot or in socks.
 Please avoid wearing any clothing that may be deemed "inappropriate", such as too revealing or containing inappropriate language.
 We expect you to use good judgement.
 This is a time set aside to focus on training and preparing in self-defense with like-minded individuals.
+Students who choose to test are required to own and wear a 'gi' during examination.

 Do I need to buy equipment?